When should I start working on an application?

 It is strongly advised that you plan to take a course in substance abuse during the period of your award.
 Reviewers of NIDA grants tend to look for a course not just in pharmacology, but specifically a course in "substance abuse" and/or workshops/symposia on drugs of abuse.
 This is true irrespective of your discipline, although the type of course proposed may take your training and level of current expertise into account.

-In the training plan, should I include any collaborations or training in other laboratories or environments?
+In the training plan, should I address any collaborations or training in other laboratories or environments?